TongfeiLiu/CGSL-for-MCD/README.md

 ### Training and Inference

-Run the main script with appropriate arguments:
+Run the “main.py” script with appropriate arguments:

 ```bash
 python main.py \